mattwarren/mattwarren.github.io/_posts/2017-10-12-Analysing-C#-code-on-GitHub-with-BigQuery.md

 1. [What are the most popular C# `class` names?](#what-are-the-most-popular-c-class-names)
 1. ['Foo.cs', 'Program.cs' or something else, what's the most common file name?](#foocs-programcs-or-something-else-whats-the-most-common-file-name)

 If you want to try the queries for yourself (or find my mistakes), all of them are available in [this gist](https://gist.github.com/mattwarren/42100ffe488bce5d48be22b59124b752).
-There's a good chance that my regular expressions miss out some edge-cases, after all [Regular Expressions: Now You Have Two Problems](https://blog.codinghorror.com/regular-expressions-now-you-have-two-problems/)!!
+There's a good chance that my regular expressions miss out some edge-cases, after all [Regular Expressions: Now You Have Two Problems](https://blog.codinghorror.com/regular-expressions-now-you-have-two-problems/):

+> Some people, when confronted with a problem, think "I know, I'll use regular expressions."
+Now they have two problems.

 ----